Q. Was Baker College of Muskegon an insane asylum?

 An article from the Grand Rapids Business Journal explains how individuals with developmental issues are now integrated into the community instead of being housed at the Muskegon Regional Center.

 Thank you for using ASK US.
-For more information contact your Campus Library/ARC.
+For more information, contact the Campus Library/ARC.